rustviz/rustviz-tutorial/src/lifetime.md

 Note that all 3 references get dropped on line 22, which is the end of `main`.
 It's because they're still in the `request_queue` and never get destroyed.
 Even though it's possible one of them get popped out from the queue inside `process_request()` so we can mark the lifetime of that reference ends on line 17, the borrow checker cannot do that during compile time because it totally depends on input in runtime.
 Hence, we have to adopt the conservative resort.

-Having all constraints ready, we can layout our calculation for `'a` and `'i`:
+Having all constraints ready, we can layout our calculation for `'a` and `'i` (hover on SVG to find more detailed explanations!):

 <div class="flex-container vis_block" style="position:relative; margin-left:-75px; margin-right:-75px; display: flex;">
   <object type="image/svg+xml" class="lifetime_db code_panel" data="assets/code_examples/lifetime_db/vis_code.svg"></object>